 LVHD is a collaboration of Bharata Natyam dancers and survivors of sexual/domestic violence to bring their stories to the community and heal together.
 After over a year of sharing, creating, thinking and dancing together, LVHD grew into a garland of mini-performances to experience.
 The process of LVHD included making 4 dance films for survivor-dancer duos.
 Those making work for film chose a location in the Phoenix area where they felt revictimized and/or empowered in their experience of violence to perform their collaborative work.
 The 4 films, 3 solo performances and 2 ensemble pieces were presented with original music in Tempe, AZ, on February 29 and March 1, 2020.
 LVHD was designed to demonstrate the art of Indian dance as a powerful medium for healing, for survivors to communicate their experiences and knowledge to their communities, and for community justice, especially by advocating for nonviolence.

-LVHD is returning with alumni participants from 2020 who will help lead the process in more communities around the USA.
-The power of dance to heal, to communicate and to engage still rings in our beings as we prepare for 2025-2026.
+LVHD is returning.
+Dansense collaborators--including Crime Survivors for Safety and Justice (CSSJ), Rising Youth Theater (RYT), and the Arizona Coalition to End Sexual and Domestic Violence (ACESDV), and alumna participants from 2020--will help lead the process in more communities around the USA.
+The power of dance to heal, to communicate and to engage still resonates in our beings as we prepare for 2025-2026.
 LVHD seeks to do what dance has always done—build community for everyone.

 Photo/Video Credits for Website: Ri Lindegren, Coley Curry